Toddler Clinginess: Why It Happens and How To Help - Baby Chick

 Physical Symptoms

 Extreme clinginess and separation anxiety disorder can manifest with physical symptoms while the child is apart from a parent.3 Some examples include headaches and stomachaches.
 We see this often in school-aged children who frequently visit the school nurse.
 On the other hand, toddlers often cannot verbalize a physical complaint.
-Look for signs of pain such as rubbing eyes, forehead, or belly, excessive crying, nausea, vomiting, or lack of appetite.7
+Look for signs of pain, such as rubbing the eyes, forehead, or belly, or excessive crying, nausea, vomiting, or a lack of appetite.7

 In my case, I could attribute my toddler’s clinginess to several factors that made sense.
-If the clinginess extends for a long time, does not appear to be getting better, and has no instigating event, this could be abnormal.
-However, it is developmentally appropriate for all toddlers to go through a clingy phase, even those who haven’t gone through a significant change like a move or starting a new daycare.
+If the clinginess persists for a long time, does not appear to be improving, and has no identifiable cause, this could be abnormal.
+However, it is developmentally appropriate for all toddlers to go through a clingy phase, even those who haven’t experienced a significant change, such as a move or starting a new daycare.

 Familiar routines are comforting and reassuring for toddlers.
-If they know what to expect, they will likely be less nervous, apprehensive, and therefore less clingy.
-When possible, stick to predictability and let your toddler know what to expect in situations.
+If they know what to expect, they will likely be less nervous and apprehensive, and therefore less clingy.
+When possible, stick to predictable routines and let your toddler know what to expect in different situations.

 Since toddler clinginess typically stems from a fear of abandonment, reassuring our children that we will return is essential.
 When leaving them with another trusted caregiver, start with small increments of time.
 Ease into your times apart, and your toddler will learn that you will always come back for them.